 The problem is that you can’t always count on those methods.
 However, you can build something with a similar effect.
 Place a large (50″ or more) soft box behind you as you take the photos.
 You’re looking for even light that doesn’t cast shadows under the nose or mouth, or to either side.

 Some photographers create flat light with three or four strip boxes and they shoot between them to get that flat lighting appeal.
 Remember, diffuse the light coming at the subject from the camera’s position.

 OK, here’s the stock photo.

 Split lighting is something typically used for men.
-It’s often a hard edge with the split down the center of the face.
-It evokes a bit of mystery, but also a bit of strength.
+It’s often a hard edge with a split down the center of the face.
+It evokes a bit of mystery but also a bit of strength.

-I really don’t find this look flattering on women.
-Perhaps I’d change my mind if I had an athlete that I wanted to make appear a bit intimidating or mysterious, though.
+I don’t find this look flattering on women.
+Perhaps I’d change my mind if I had an athlete I wanted to make appear intimidating or mysterious, though.

 The idea for this one is pretty simple.
 Place your light to the side of your subject.
 The closer your light is to the subject, the harder the shadow fall-off will appear in the result.
 If you like that sudden split of light down the middle of the face, bring your light in close.